DETAILED ACTION

 The 2019 PEG defines the phrase “integration into a practical application” to require an additional element or a combination of additional elements in the claim to apply, rely on, or use the judicial exception.
 In the instant case, the additional elements in the claims do not apply, rely on, or use the judicial exception.

-This judicial exception is not integrated into a practical application because the claim only recites the following additional steps "using one or more cameras to monitor one or more objects; processing, with AI, images or moving images from the camera", i.e., insignificant extra-solution activity.
+This judicial exception is not integrated into a practical application because the claim only recites the following additional steps "A method of using artificial intelligence (AI) to monitor situations, the method comprising: capturing, using one or more cameras, images of an animal and an object proximal to the animal"; "processing, via a system controller using an Al neural network, the images of the animal and the object output from the one or more cameras”; "the processing including calculating object motion of the object using optical flow that evaluates changes in hue and saturation of pixels from frame to frame in the images"; "and displaying, via an interactive graphical user interface (UI), an incident alert including a video clip containing the motion of the object classified as harmful", i.e., insignificant extra-solution activity being the capturing of images, processing the images using optical flow and hue and saturation of pixels and displaying the video.
 The other additional recited elements in certain other claims are just a non-transitory computer-readable storage medium with a processor, which are generic computer components.
 Accordingly, these additional elements do not integrate the abstract idea into a practical application because it is a field-of-use limitation that does not impose any meaningful limits on practicing the abstract idea.
 Therefore, the claim as a whole, recites an abstract idea.

 Step 2B: